AlexanderWangY/OSC-Proximity-Documentation/docs/guide/getting-started.md

 Now we need to configure your environment variables for API calls to the backend server.

-Locate `config_example.md` and copy the file into a new one named .env.
+Open the `.env` which you created earlier.
 Append your machine's [local (not public or global) IPv4 address](https://www.whatismybrowser.com/detect/what-is-my-local-ip-address) after the equals sign without quotes.
-Leave the port as 3001 unless directed.
+Leave the port the same unless directed.
 :::warning
-Do not delete `config_example.md`.
+Again, do not delete `config_example.md`.
 If you delete it, then on the next time your commit is merged it will be gone for everyone else. :(
 :::

-Your `config_example.md` should look something like this:
+Your `config_example.md` should now have something like this:

 ```config_example.md
 EXPO_PUBLIC_LOCALHOST_ADDRESS = <YOUR IPv4 ADDRESS>